 The Company's revenues from contracts with customers are disaggregated by major type of revenues and operational groupings by facility category.
 Major types of revenues include energy revenues and emission credit revenues.
+When multiple promises exist in a single customer contract, management exercises judgement to identify whether these promises are distinct performance obligations or a series of distinct goods that are substantially the same and that have the same pattern of transfer to the customer.
+This determination of performance obligations affects whether the transaction price is recognized over time or at a point in time.
 Revenues excluded from the scope of IFRS 15 - Revenue from Contracts with Customers are disclosed as revenues from other sources and consist of contracts accounted for under IFRS 16 - Leases (note 2(h)) and IFRS 9 - Financial Instruments as described in the following table.
-Disaggregated revenues are disclosed in note 35.
+Disaggregated revenues are disclosed in note 36.